 Colleges and departments shall develop procedures in their governance documents for advancing term faculty that include a faculty peer review committee.
-Tenure-eligible and term faculty at or above the rank being sought by the term faculty member shall be eligible to serve on the committee.
-All tenured faculty shall also be eligible to serve on the committee.
+Term, tenured, and tenured-eligible faculty shall be eligible to serve on advancement committees with the same rank expectations (as distinct from appointment type) as the department uses for promotion and tenure committees.
 For term research faculty, external letters shall be included in the review for advancement (FH Section 5.4.1.3).